While I’m writing this post, I can see Ella through the video monitor, coloring and listening to yet another installment of the Boxcar Children.

 Originally, we picked out those picture book and CD combos that most libraries have.
 Over the last few years, she’d listen to them in the car while we ran errands and then last year they started making an appearance during quiet time.

-In the fall, when we were driving all over Europe with Bart’s parents, I started downloading chapter books for her from the library onto my iPhone or iPad (instructions on how to do that here) and since then she’s been hooked.
+In the fall, when we were driving all over Europe, I started downloading longer audio books for preschoolers onto my iPhone or iPad (instructions on how to do that here) and since then she’s been hooked.

 Every day, she does one hour of regular quiet time and then she can spend the second hour listening to her audiobook on the iPad (someone asked how I made sure she didn’t play on the iPad during quiet time; I caught her twice playing while she listened and warned her that if it happened again, she’d lose her audiobook privileges.
 She’s never done it again).

-Anyway, if you’re interested in having your child listen to audiobooks, whether for quiet time or in the car, here are a few suggestions.
+Anyway, if you’re interested in having your child listen to audio books for preschoolers or elementary schoolers, whether for quiet time or in the car, here are a few suggestions.

 - Start with books they know.
-Listening to audiobooks is a skill.
+Listening to audiobooks is a skill, whether it’s audio books for preschoolers or non-fiction audio books for adults.
 I can listen to practically anything now, but it took me years to work up to that – at first, I could basically only manage the fluffiest of chick lit or short middle grade novels.
 Little kids tend to adapt faster because they are used to having books read aloud to them, but I find that it helps them to make the transition if you start with things they are familiar with so they can get used to a different reader and the whole routine of listening to a book (for instance, most picture books have that “ding” on every page to let them know to turn the page).

 - As they move on to longer books, give them an overview of the story beforehand.
 Talk about who the main characters are, what the basic premise is, and things they might want to look for in the story.
 When you’re just moving into chapter book territory, it can be trickier to follow along than when you have a picture book with illustrations to guide the way.

 - Have them do something with their hands.
 My mom read aloud to us every night until I was in high school, and most of the time my sisters and I would braid each others hair, do our nails or crochet.
 It’s much easier for most people to listen if their hands are busy.
-Coloring, stickers, or legos/blocks are great options.
+I have a whole list of 20+ suggestions for activities here!

 - Let them quit if they don’t like a book.
 Ella quite liked the first couple of Katie Kazoo books, but then on the third one, she was listening while we were driving to Warwick and we noticed she started skipping ahead.
 When we asked her about it, she said “it’s too scary for me that she’s going to turn into a baby.”
 So we just returned that audiobook and picked something else instead.
 No reason to force her to listen to something she wasn’t enjoying when there are so many other options out there.